Collab4exaNBody/doc_exaDEM/source/project_exaDEM/Installation.rst

 Running your simulation
 -----------------------

-Now that you have installed the exaDEM and exaNBody packages, you can create your simulation file in YAML format (refer to the 'example' folder or the documentation for each operator).
+Now that you have installed the ``ExaDEM`` and ``exaNBody`` packages, you can create your simulation file in ``YAML`` format (refer to the 'example' folder or the documentation for each operator).
 Once this file is constructed, you can initiate your simulation using the following instructions.

 .. code-block:: bash